-- To provide exceptional service, Officers must always remain professional, respond to calls for service in a timely manner; and must carry out their duties cheerfully and sincerely. - The Department will hire a diverse group of Officers that are both certified and non-certified and to enhance our Field Training Officer program to ensure efficiency and effectiveness. - The Department will continue to recommend and implement a robust collection of training and continued education classes for Officers, Supervisors, and Police Executives. - The Department will continue promoting multi-agency training programs to maximize the effectiveness and efficiency of our manpower and build collaboration with partner agencies. - Become an accredited Police Department ensures we are using the best practices and that we are operating in accordance with prescribed standards, policies, and procedures. - Identify funding to accomplish the replacement of outdated Controlled Electronic Weapons (CEW-Tasers 10) - Field Community Response Team - Establish and Fund Opa-locka Police Officers Foundation. - Establish and Fund PAL - Identify funding to accomplish the acquisition of Field Force Training equipment. - Establish and Equip Mobil Field Force - Identify funding to accomplish the acquisition of Tactical Response Team equipment. - Establish and Equip Tactical Response Team - Complete Traffic study and identify vendors to purchase and install Cameras in the CRA zone.
+- To provide exceptional service, Officers must always remain professional, respond to calls for service in a timely manner; and must carry out their duties cheerfully and sincerely. - The Department will hire a diverse group of Officers that are both certified and non-certified and to enhance our Field Training Officer program to ensure efficiency and effectiveness. - The Department will continue to recommend and implement a robust collection of training and continued education classes for Officers, Supervisors, and Police Executives. - The Department will continue promoting multi-agency training programs to maximize the effectiveness and efficiency of our manpower and build collaboration with partner agencies. - Become an accredited Police Department ensures we are using the best practices and that we are operating in accordance with prescribed standards, policies, and procedures. - Identify funding to accomplish the replacement of outdated Controlled Electronic Weapons (CEW-Tasers 10) - Field Community Response Team - Identify funding to accomplish the acquisition of Field Force Training equipment. - Establish and Equip Mobil Field Force - Identify funding to accomplish the acquisition of Tactical Response Team equipment. - Establish and Equip Tactical Response Team - Complete Traffic study and identify vendors to purchase and install Cameras in the CRA zone.

-- Complete reorganization of the Police Department - Completion of the modernization and refreshing of the Police Fleet - Lower Crime Rate; Increase Community Engagements - Upgrade agency-wide (50) CEWs (Tasers 10) - Installation of six (6) additional Red Light Cameras - PAL program funded and engaging with the community. - OLPD Foundation was established and funded. - Overall crime rate lowered by 3% - Equipping, training and deploying a Tactical Response Team - Equipping, training and deploying Mobile Field Force
+- Complete reorganization of the Police Department - Completion of the modernization and refreshing of the Police Fleet - Lower Crime Rate; Increase Community Engagements - Upgrade agency-wide (50) CEWs (Tasers 10) - Installation of six (6) additional Red Light Cameras - Overall crime rate lowered by 3% - Equipping, training and deploying a Tactical Response Team - Equipping, training and deploying Mobile Field Force